Notebook

 specification.
 All SQL dialects supported by the SQLGlot library are allowed.

-In this example, we specify the snowflake
+In this example, we specify the duckdb

 dialect: